Investment Policy

 The purpose of this Investment Policy ("the Policy") is to ensure that invested funds, together with future investment earnings and donations, are sufficient to meet the current and future needs of Coquitlam Metro-Ford Soccer Club ("CMFSC"), adjusted for inflation.
 In general, CMFSC's day-to-day operations do not depend on these funds, apart from operational contingency reserves.
 The Policy shall be reviewed annually by the Finance Committee/Board.

 II.
-Quality Of Investments
+Quality of Investments

 Investment of CMFSC assets will be made through Finance Committee/Board approved investment managers ("Investment Managers").
-The assets will be invested in a manor which meets the generally accepted standards of quality that a prudent person would apply in investing the assets of another.
+The assets will be invested in a manner which meets the generally accepted standards of quality that a prudent person would apply in investing the assets of another.
 The Investment Managers are expected to invest the assets with care, prudence, and diligence that a prudent investment professional would exercise in the investment of those assets.

 The objective is to maximize total investment return through diversification, across a broad range of asset classes, while preserving capital in an endowment-like fashion.
 Risk and return will be gauged against limited operational needs for cash from investments and an extended time horizon (endowment).